2016 Gaia & Rey Review And Tasting Notes

-Vibrant nose, ripe with yellow fruit, flowers, candied citrus fruits, aromatic herbs, subtlety underneath, but far below, the pulp would like to emerge, but it is castrated by a pour of vanilla, tobacco, and butter.
+A lively nose, ripe with yellow fruit, flowers, candied citrus fruits, aromatic herbs, and subtlety beneath, but far below, the pulp would like to emerge, but it is suffocated by a pour of vanilla, tobacco, and butter.
 All this smokiness intoxicates the nose.

 It is exactly like the nose on the palate: awkward.
 There is no tension, and you only feel the power.